 More than 125 IDEA users, partners and CaseWare representatives gathered in Houston on November 1-2 to learn new strategies for implementing and growing their use of data analytics.
 It was also an opportunity to celebrate the 25th anniversary of Audimation Services, Inc., which has helped countless audit, accounting and financial professionals use data analytics to achieve higher levels of efficiency and effectiveness.

-From the hands-on training sessions to sessions led by IDEA experts, and inspiring keynote presentations, the Conference covered a lot of ground.
+From the hands-on training sessions to sessions led by IDEA experts, and inspiring keynote presentations, the conference covered a lot of ground.
 For those who couldn’t join us, we wanted to share a few key takeaways.
 Plus, don’t miss out on the next IDEA User Conference, which will be held September 18-21, 2018 in Denver, CO.
-The call for presenters is now open through December 22, 2017.
-Click here for more information.

 Data analytics can be integrated into the entire audit lifecycle, but to truly be successful, you’ll need to build it into the structure of audit plan and use it to help focus on specific areas.
 IDEA should be used as part of the risk assessment process to look at materiality for original scope and help scope out areas that require more in-depth testing.
 There are many features within IDEA that can be used to sift through the data and focus on anomalies that rise to the top including Field Statistics, Fuzzy Matching, Discover and Benford’s Law.
 While not every red flag will lead to a multi-million-dollar infraction, they can help engage management in discussions about processes that need to be addressed.
 Additionally, the new visualization features within IDEA turn findings into images, which can be included in the audit report.